jianrong7/cvwo-be/README.md

 routes             # Contains routes to endpoints, separated by respective entities. utils              # Contains JWT related functions. docker-compose.yml # Dockerize application and start database image simultaneously.
 Dockerfile         # To dockerize application. main.go            # Main app file
 ```

 ## Deployment

-This app is deployed in an AWS EC2 instance.
+This app is deployed on an AWS EC2 instance.
 As I do not have a custom domain and I do not want to pay for one, I used a workaround to obtain HTTPS support.
 Since the AWS EC2 instance did not allow us to generate SSL certificates, I made use of [Caddy](https://caddyserver.com/) to create a reverse proxy.
-This web server
-is also handy in giving automatic HTTPS support.
+This web server is also handy in giving automatic HTTPS support.
 That way, I do not need a custom domain for HTTPS support, albeit sacrificing the "niceness" of the URL.

 ## Reflections